Point Loma Nazarene University: Religious affiliation

 PLNU is one of the eight U.S. liberal arts colleges and universities affiliated with the Church of the Nazarene.
-Although its name might suggest that it is the college for the "Point Loma" region, no such region currently exists; PLNU is the college for the "Southwest Region" of the United States, comprising the northern California, Sacramento, central California, Los Angeles, Anaheim, southern California, Arizona, New Mexico, and Hawaii districts, which include California, Arizona, New Mexico, Hawaii, and parts of Nevada, Utah, and Texas.
+PLNU is the university for the "Southwest Region" of the United States, comprising the northern California, Sacramento, central California, Los Angeles, Anaheim, southern California, Arizona, New Mexico, and Hawaii districts, which include California, Arizona, New Mexico, Hawaii, and parts of Nevada, Utah, and Texas.
 Each college receives financial backing from the Nazarene churches on its region; part of each church budget is paid into a fund for its regional school.
 Each college or university is also bound by a gentlemen's agreement not to actively recruit outside its respective "educational region."

 Point Loma Nazarene University offers many ministry opportunities including chapel, community and discipleship ministries, international and worship ministries.
 Attendance to chapel is based on the number of units the student is enrolled.
 Full-time students are required to attend chapel.
 Freshmen and sophomores must attend 33 chapels, and juniors and seniors must attend 25 chapels.
-Students can be fined for being absent from chapel too many times.
+If a student does not complete all of their chapel credits by the end of the semester, they will be fined for each chapel credit missed.

 Academics

-Point Loma Nazarene University has a "commitment to educating students as whole people."
-The university offers more than 60 areas of scholarship as Bachelor of Arts and Bachelor of Science degrees, as well as graduate degrees.
-There were 3,480 students at the college in 2007, 2,346 of whom were undergraduates.
-The 2007 acceptance rate for students who applied to the college was 53.5 percent.
+In 2024, the university offered more than 60 academic programs in Bachelor of Arts and Bachelor of Science degrees as well as graduate degrees.
+In 2025, U.S. News & World Report reported that the university's most popular undergraduate majors included Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Psychology; Family and Consumer Sciences/Human Sciences; and Biological and Biomedical Sciences.
+There were 4,494 students at the university in fall 2023, 3,158 of whom were undergraduate students.

 In 2017, PLNU launched its first doctoral-level curriculum in the form of a Doctor of Nursing Practice program.